Knockout game: History of attacks

 Ralph Santiago, a disabled homeless resident of Hoboken, New Jersey, was found dead after being attacked by three boys whose assault was linked to the "knockout" game.

 Yale Daily News reported seven attacks during November 2013 in New Haven, Connecticut, that could be associated with the knockout game.
 Yale University's chief of police wrote an email to the campus community pertaining to the issue on November 21.

 In the United States, The New York Times noted "a growing log of reports of such crimes in the Northeast and beyond".
 A number of news stories in late November 2013 covered incidents in Crown Heights, Brooklyn, where a series of attacks took place during October and November of that year.

 As a result, the NYPD responded by stepping up patrols in certain neighborhoods.

 On November 24, 2013, in Katy, Texas, an 81-year-old black man was attacked and hospitalized.
 Two weeks later, Conrad Alvin Barrett, 29, was arrested after allegedly showing an off-duty police officer a video he recorded with his cell phone of himself perpetrating the attack and explicitly referencing "knockout".
 Investigators revealed that there were other videos on his phone in which he used racial epithets and another in which he wondered if he would receive media attention if he were to commit a "knockout game" attack on a black man.
 This was one of the first cases in which the victim was black.
 Previous instances in the US primarily involved white or Asian victims and black assailants.
 The Justice Department subsequently charged Barrett with a hate crime, the only time the DOJ involved itself in prosecuting these attacks.
-Barrett's attorney claimed his client suffers from bipolar disorder and was not on medication at the time of the attack.
+Barrett's attorney claimed his client has bipolar disorder and was not on medication at the time of the attack.
 In October 2015, Barrett was sentenced to 71 months (5 years and 11 months) in federal incarceration.
 He also faced charges in state court.

 In December 2015, a Hispanic man in New Jersey was reported assaulted by a Hispanic teen playing the "knockout game".
 The perpetrator turned himself in two months later and was ultimately sentenced to three years incarceration.

 On July 27, 2016, in Milan, Italian police arrested a young Spaniard on vacation in Italy, after he made repeated assaults on passersby, similar to this "game".
 On that same date, in Greenville, South Carolina a man was attacked while playing Pokémon GO.

 On August 29, 2016, a 30-year-old Guatemalan, Mardoquo Sincal Jochola, was fatally assaulted in Philadelphia and is alleged to have been a victim of the "knockout game".

 On July 31, 2017, an unidentified man was caught on camera while knocking out a 24-year-old woman, Yana Rozanova, in Pervomaisk, Mykolaiv Oblast, Ukraine.

 On October 1, 2020, alongside Central Park West, an unidentified black man was caught on surveillance video assaulting 67-year-old actor Rick Moranis with a single blow to the head.